 But just getting children enrolled at these former model C schools has been difficult for most parents because, for reasons such as being able to afford school fees or because they don’t live within a 5km radius of the school, they are blocked.

 In Gauteng, parents have had to lie and produce fake residential addresses or apply using friends’ addresses to get their children into these schools.
+Others have had to use their work addresses to enable their children to be enrolled.

 Now the new feeder zone regulations the Gauteng department of education will implement in two years’ time mean parents won’t have to lie about where they live to get their children admitted into these schools.
 Parents won’t have to transport their children to other areas because the schools in their neighbourhood only teach in one language.